e-gov/eIDAS-SpecificProxyService/README.md

 </bean>
 ````

-<a name="eidas_attributes"></a>
-### 2.2 Supported eIDAS attributes

-Supported eIDAS attributes list is loaded from
-`$SPECIFIC_PROXY_SERVICE_CONFIG_REPOSITORY/eidas-attributes.xml` - defines a set of eIDAS attributes supported by the ProxyService

 <a name="integrate_with_idp"></a>
 ## 3. Integration with the IDP (OpenID Connect server)

 <a name="idp_requirements"></a>
 ### 3.1 Requirements for IDP

-The `SpecifciProxyService` webapp delegates the eIDAS authentication request to a OIDC server.
+The `SpecificProxyService` webapp delegates the eIDAS authentication request to a OIDC server.

 The IDP integration requires the following OpenID Connect protocol features:
 * The IDP must support the authrozation code flow from the [OpenID Connect Core](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps) specification.
 * The IDP must support the required OpenID Provider configuration as described in the [OpenID Connect Discovery])(https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata) specification.

+The following optional claims are mandatory in the ID token (in addition to other required claims listed in the [OpenID Connect Core](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) specification):
+* `jti` - A unique identifier for the token
+* `amr` - Authentication Method References
+* `acr` - Authentication Context Class Reference

 <a name="idp_request"></a>
 ### 3.2 Request eIDAS attributes using OpenID Connect scopes